USS Maryland (BB-46): Supporting patrols

 a backup fleet protecting the West Coast.
-Maryland stood by on security, awaiting call from other ships if she was needed, until the end of the battle.
+Maryland stood by on security, awaiting the call that she was needed, until the end of the battle.
 At the end of the action around Midway, Maryland was sent to San Francisco.

 Thereafter, Maryland engaged in almost constant training exercises with Battleship Division 2, Battleship Division 3, and Battleship Division 4 until 1 August, when she returned to Pearl Harbor for repairs, her first time in the harbor since the Japanese attack.
 She departed Pearl Harbor in early November with Colorado, bound for the forward area.
 On 12 November, King Neptune came aboard Maryland to initiate her "pollywogs" for the line-crossing ceremony.
 Maryland steamed for the Fiji Islands where she patrolled against Japanese incursion.
 The two battleships acted as sentinels to guard against Japanese advance to prevent Japanese forces from threatening Australia.
 During this duty, the two battleships conducted frequent sweeps for Japanese forces.

 In early 1943, with the success of the Solomon Islands campaign, Allied forces went on the offensive.
 In February 1943, Maryland and Colorado moved to New Hebrides, operating off of Efate.
 Intense heat there proved difficult and unpleasant for the crew.
 She then moved to Espiritu Santo to guard against Japanese incursion, but heat and heavy rains plagued this tour of duty.
 Maryland and Colorado stood out of Aore Island Harbor in August.
 During a five-week overhaul at Pearl Harbor's shipyard, several 40 mm AA guns were installed on the top decks and foremast as protection against anticipated Japanese air raids in future operations.